Compliance regulation graphic

 Choosing the Right Tools

 There are tools to aid in accessibility testing ranging from automated web checkers to screen reader software.
-Automated tools can quickly identify accessibility issues like missing text or insufficient color contrast.
-However it's important to note that manual testing should also be conducted alongside automated testing to cover all aspects of accessibility.
+Automated tools can quickly identify accessibility issues like missing text or insufficient colour contrast.
+However it is important to note that manual testing should also be conducted alongside automated testing to cover all aspects of accessibility.

 Manual Testing and Involving Users

 Manual testing involves a hands on approach to evaluate the websites accessibility.
-This can include navigating the site using keyboard shortcuts checking for tab order and ensuring that all content is accessible, without relying on a mouse.
-Having users with disabilities involved in the testing process can provide insights into the user experience.
-Help identify issues that may be missed by automated tools.
+This can include navigating the site using keyboard shortcuts checking for tab order and ensuring that all content is accessible without relying on a mouse.
+Having users with disabilities involved in the testing process can provide insights into the user experience and help identify issues that may be missed by automated tools.

 Navigability